2018 French Open – Women's singles

 Simona Halep defeated Sloane Stephens in the final, 3–6, 6–4, 6–1 to win the women's singles tennis title at the 2018 French Open.
 It was her first major title, following three previous runner-up finishes.
 Halep was the second Romanian woman to win a major singles title, after Virginia Ruzici at the 1978 French Open.
 She became the sixth woman to win both the junior and senior titles at the tournament, having won the former in 2008.

 Jeļena Ostapenko was the defending champion, but was defeated in the first round by Kateryna Kozlova.
 This made her only the second French Open champion (after Anastasia Myskina in 2005) to lose in the first round of their title defense.

 Halep retained the world No. 1 singles ranking after defeating fellow contender Garbiñe Muguruza in the semifinals.
 Halep, Muguruza, Caroline Wozniacki, Elina Svitolina, Karolína Plíšková and Caroline Garcia were all in contention for the top ranking.

-This marked the first major singles appearance of future French Open and Wimbledon champion Barbora Krejčíková, as well as the first main-draw French Open appearance of future world No. 1 and four-time major champion Aryna Sabalenka.
+This marked the first major singles appearance of future French Open and Wimbledon champion Barbora Krejčíková, as well as the first main-draw French Open appearance of future world No. 1 and four-time major champion Aryna Sabalenka; they both lost in the first round to Karolína Plíšková and Kiki Bertens respectively.
 This also was the last major appearance of 2010 champion Francesca Schiavone, who lost to Viktória Kužmová in the first round.
 This was the final French Open appearance of former world No. 1 and two-time champion Maria Sharapova; she lost to Muguruza in the quarterfinals.

 This tournament marked the first time that Agnieszka Radwańska did not play in the main draw of a singles major since her debut at the 2006 Wimbledon Championships, ending a streak of 47 consecutive appearances.

 This was Serena Williams' first major appearance since the 2017 Australian Open due to her maternity leave.
 She was unseeded in a singles major for the first time since the 2007 Australian Open.
 Williams reached the fourth round before withdrawing due to a pectoral muscle injury, ending her streak of ten consecutive major semifinals dating back to the 2014 US Open.